Star Watcher

 Go to: Enabled plugin → Menu → Star map

-- Tap celestial objects for details like magnitude, rising/setting times or paths
+- Tap celestial objects for details like magnitude, rising/setting times or paths.

 Celestial Object Info